-'Greens are definitely still very popular in 2020,' says Jamie.
+'Greens are definitely still very popular in,' says Jamie.
 'We're probably seeing the shade become more pastel green than the richer emeralds that were more common a few years ago.
-Earthier tones are seeing a real comeback in the form of natural textures, polished plasters, textured paints and warm tones of browns and even deep reds.'
+Earthier tones are seeing a real comeback in the form of natural textures, polished plasters, textured paints, and warm tones of browns and even deep reds.'

-Merlin Wright, Design Director at British Standard by Plain English, agreed that natural shades are a favourite: 'A lot of our current projects are also being specified with natural colours such as greens, browns and blues.
-A successful colour scheme has a balance of proportion and intensity; our preference is for tonal colours (ie. the base hue dulled with grey) as these feel more natural and calming than pure or primary hues.'
+Merlin Wright, Design Director at British Standard by Plain English, agreed that natural shades are a favorite: 'A lot of our current projects are also being specified with natural colors such as greens, browns, and blues.
+A successful color scheme has a balance of proportion and intensity; our preference is for tonal colors (ie. the base hue dulled with grey) as these feel more natural and calming than pure or primary hues.'

-He added: 'There will also be continued interest in strong colours and bold combinations; perhaps as a result of global uncertainty and a desire for the warmth and optimism of mid-century modernism.'
+He added: 'There will also be continued interest in strong colors and bold combinations; perhaps as a result of global uncertainty and a desire for the warmth and optimism of mid-century modernism.'

 The Livingetc newsletter is your shortcut to the now and the next in home design.
 Subscribe today to receive a stunning free 200-page book of the best homes from around the world.